CivicActions/guidebook/practice-areas/design-and-research/audiences-and-outcomes-guide.md

+---
-# Audiences and Outcomes Guide
+title: Audiences and Outcomes Guide
+---

 ## What it is